Sunday, June 26, 2011

 I had the good fortune to work alongside my father for a brief but very productive period of my life.
 It was five years to be precise.
 Five years that were to forever change the way I look at life.

 These are just a few of the great things that my dad taught me.
-I am not unaware by any means that some people never met their father, never mind when they were five or six years old.
+I am quite aware that some people never met their father, never mind when they were five or six years old.
 And I am also sadly aware some people have had a terrible experience with their fathers.
 On a day like today, I hope those folks find a way for forgiveness, and closure.
 Perhaps to look up to someone else who may have been as close as a father.

 For me, as he grew old, and I realized perfectly well that he and I were on borrowed time, he managed to still deal one more lesson for me… the last time I said goodbye during a visit, as he hugged me at the airport and then walked away, I couldn’t help but notice what was written on the back of his t-shirt: